-Assisted drop-off service is available at all events.
-Simply make your request known to the parking attendant upon arrival at the Smith Center, and you will be directed to the appropriate area.
-Accessible parking is plentiful and clearly marked at the Smith Center facilities.
+Accessible parking is plentiful and clearly marked at The Smith Center facilities.
 Designated parking for vehicles bearing a valid DMV windshield placard or license plates are available in the surface parking lot to the East of Reynolds Hall.
 Accessible ramping and curb cuts provide an accessible path from vehicle to theater seat.
 Motorized carts regularly roam the parking lot to assist with transporting visitors to the theater entrances.

 All public restrooms at the Smith Center are wheelchair accessible on all levels of the theater.
 Family restrooms are also available on all levels.

 WHEELCHAIR AND MOBILITY ASSISTANCE ACCESSIBILITY

 The Smith Center is accessible by wheelchair in Reynolds Hall and throughout the Boman Pavilion.
 Wheelchair assistance service is available curbside by request.
 Curb cuts allow easy access to our sidewalk system, and parking area access ramps.
 Main entrance doors have automated mechanical service.
-Reynolds Hall and Boman Pavilion (Troesh Studio Theater and Cabaret Jazz) have elevators which service all levels of the facility.
-It is strongly recommended that patrons who do not normally use a wheelchair bring a companion to assist them in maneuvering around the Smith Center public areas.
+All of our theater spaces offer elevators that service all levels of the facility.

 ASSISTED LISTENING DEVICES

-Assisted Listening Devices (Infrared ALD) are available at all performances and in all of our theater spaces.
+Assistive Listening Devices (Infrared ALD and FM) are available at all performances and in all of our theater spaces.
 These units are provided free of charge, upon request at the Patron Services Desk in the Grand Lobby of Reynolds Hall.
-In Troesh Studio Theater and Cabaret Jazz by request to a front of house representative.
-Simply exchange your driver license (or State-issued ID) for the unit upon arrival, and return the unit after the performance to reclaim your ID.
+In Troesh Studio Theater or Myron’s Cabaret Jazz, please request from a front-of-house representative.
+Simply exchange your valid driver license (or state-issued ID) for the unit upon arrival, and return the unit after the performance to reclaim your ID.

-D-Scriptive, an audio description service for the blind, offers a detailed account of all the onstage action including choreography, blocking, lighting, sets and costume changes.
+Trained audio describers offer a detailed account of all the onstage action including choreography, blocking, lighting, sets and costume changes.
 The Smith Center offers this service for select performances.
 Please email email@example.com to request these services.